You are logged on as Guest.

 Accelerated evolution in inhibitor domains of porcine elafin family members: I. Tamechika, et al.; J. Biol.
 Chem.
 271, 7012 (1996), Abstract; Full Text

 Characterization and gene sequence of the precursor of elafin, an elastase-specific inhibitor in bronchial secretions: J.M.
-Sallenave and A. Silva; Am.
+Sallenave & A. Silva; Am.
 J. Respir.
-Cell.
-Mol.
+Cell Mol.
 Biol.
 8, 439 (1993), Abstract;

 Kinetics of the inhibition of human leukocyte elastase by elafin, a 6-kilodalton elastase-specific inhibitor from human skin: Q.L.
-Ying and S.R.
+Ying & S.R.
 Simon; Biochemistry 32, 1866 (1993), Abstract;

 SKALP/elafin: an elastase inhibitor from cultured human keratinocytes.
 Purification, cDNA sequence, and evidence for transglutaminase cross-linking: H.O.
 Molhuizen, et al.; J. Biol.
 Chem.
 268, 12028 (1993), Abstract;